robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "I was just remembering Charlotte's first day at school."
 I rubbed my thumb around the rim of my cup.
 "She'd never had to leave me before."
 I looked up.
 "Tell me... did your parents have people over much when you were little?"

-Celeste gave a feeting grin.
+Celeste gave a fleeting grin.

 "All the time.
 I used to boss their kids around.
 I remember my mum making me apologise to one of the boys because I made him cry."